RogueGuardian/AlgorithmArchive/README.md

 - Each algorithm will have a function on the algorithm, but no driver code
     - If a driver code is needed (I.E. specific implementation details) then it will be noted and provided

+## Contribution

+- README
+    - Must have be organized with Name, Setup, Input, Output, and Pseudocode
+    - Name is Level 1
+    - Setup is Level 2, Input and Output are under Setup
+    - Pseudocode is Level 2, If there is a recursive pseudocde, there must also be non-recursive pseudocode unless specified for true simplicity
+    - Pseudocode must contain `signature: function(a, b, c, ...)`

 ## Organization

 - Algorithm Type / Data Structure Type